Smart Credit Card Debt Relief Options

 If your debt load is too far out there, credit counselors will frequently suggest a debt management program as one of the preferred credit card debt relief options.
 They’ll also often recommend it if you have shown that you cannot handle the debt by yourself.

-Instead of paying your creditors directly, how debt management works are you’ll put money in a program account monthly.
+Instead of paying your creditors directly, how debt management works will put money in a program account monthly.
 Your representative will attempt to get your payment schedule revised, plus reduced fees and interest payouts.

 Your creditors will be paid monthly through your deposits until the debt is cleared, usually in 48 months or more.
 While that’s going on, you must pledge to open no new credit accounts and may have to close some.
 You also may have to pay the manager for their service.

-This legal strategy – also called debt negotiation – is like debt management in that a representative will try to negotiate improved terms for you as well as pay your bills from the money you deposit.
+This legal strategy – also called debt negotiation – is like debt management.
+A representative will try to negotiate improved terms for you and pay your bills from your deposit money.
 The difference is that with the settlement, the representative will attempt to get forgiveness for a portion of the principal in exchange for payment of the settlement at a certain time.

 Be mindful that this tack will damage your credit since you will cease paying your creditors until you have amassed enough cash to wipe out the debt.
 Also, the IRS will treat the amount forgiven as taxable income.